What is People Analytics?

 Every company wants to have the best employees possible, but what differentiates a good employee from an excellent one?
-To answer this question, we need hard evidence of how well they are doing their job and understanding where these employees fit within the context of their organization as a whole.
+To answer this question, we need hard evidence of how well they are doing their job and an understanding of where these employees fit within the context of their organization as a whole.

-In order to make better decisions when hiring and managing staff members that will enable growth, many organizations are turning to closer analysis into all of their departments.
+In order to make better decisions when hiring and managing staff members that will enable growth, many organizations are turning to closer analysis of all of their departments.
 Employee experience, before anything else, is the differentiating factor in retaining them.